Aid and Attendance Application Process

 - Applicants of VA Aid and Attendance disability benefits can be awarded up to a set amount outlined by Veterans Affairs.

-Veterans Financial is a private financial service company offering free services for veterans and their surviving spouses.
+Veterans Financial is a private financial service company offering information about VA benefits to veterans and their surviving spouses in need of assisted living, home care, senior living, nursing home or adult day services.

-They carry a resilient A+ rating with the Better Business Bureau for their financial services provided to veterans and their families.
+Veterans Financial has long held an A+ rating with the Better Business Bureau for the financial services provided to veterans and their families.

 Call Today 1-800-835-1541!

 Remember, contacting us doesn’t cost you anything and we look forward to answering your questions.
-A representative is waiting to assist you in applying for your Aid and Attendance.
+A representative is waiting to assist you in learning about Aid and Attendance.
 So don’t hesitate, simply pick up the phone and call Veterans Financial at 1-800-835-1541.